 Diet and Lifestyle

 As we've talked about, inflammation is at the root of many health conditions, including some of the ones we've talked about today.
-Follow the anti-inflammatory diet, and be consistent with daily supplementation to reduce the inflammatory load on your body.
-Together, Smarter Curcumin and Smarter Vitamin D are very helpful in keeping inflammation down and your feet and body as healthy as possible.
+Follow the anti-inflammatory diet, and be consistent with daily supplementation to help encourage normal inflammation levels in your body.
+Together, Smarter Curcumin and Smarter Vitamin D are very helpful in supporting normal immune responses and keeping your feet and body as healthy as possible.